jafareymajid/zip-transporter/README.md

 `cpptraj -p *.parm7 -i distance_commands.in`

--To visualize the results type the following command line in the Linux terminal:
+To visualize the results type the following command line in the Linux terminal:

 `xmgrace output.agr`